andieh/pyWebIRC/README.md

 # INSTALLATION
-Move pyWebIRC.cfg.template to pyWebIRC.cfg and edit the files according to your needs. the password is a sha224 hash, which can be generated with python:
+Move pyWebIRC.cfg.template to pyWebIRC.cfg and edit the files according to your needs.
 - set a login and password (plain text)
 - For each server you want to connect add a new (unique) section with server adress, port, nick and channels to join